ChristophSchranz/Tweaker-3/README.md

 ### Extended mode:

-This mode yields the most reliable results, but needs more computation time.
+This mode yields the most reliable results, but needs slightly more computation time.
+This is the suggested mode.

 `python Tweaker.py -i death_star.stl -vb -x`

 ### Minimise the necessary support material:

-If you want to optimise the print in terms of minimal support material volume, add the flag -vol.
+If you want to optimise the print in terms of minimal support surfaces instead of the default volume, add the parameter `-min sur` or `--minimize surfaces`
-The extended mode is suggested for this operation.

-`python Tweaker.py -i demo_object.stl -vol -x`
+`python Tweaker.py -i demo_object.stl -min sur -x`